Skip to main content

 Museo Galileo

 "This telescope, my boy, is over 400 years old," said my friend Hercule Peridot.
-We were standing over an enclosed glass encasement at the Museo Galileo in Florence Italy.
+We stood over an enclosed glass encasement at the Museo Galileo in Florence, Italy.
 "It is the very instrument that Galileo Galilee used to discover the moons of Jupiter.
 Thus changing the accepted view of the cosmos.”

-The telescope was about three feet long, consisting of a main tube with separate housings at either end for the objective and the eyepiece.
-The tube was formed by strips of wood joined together.
-It was covered with brown leather with gold tooling.
+The telescope was about three feet long and consisted of a central tube with separate housings at either end for the objective and the eyepiece.
+The tube was formed by joining strips of wood.
+It was covered with brown leather and gold tooling.

 The displays contained many rare astronomical instruments – including the objective lens created by the scientist and the only two existing telescopes built by Galileo himself.

-A quick search on my mobile device I discovered, "Thanks to Galileo’s careful record keeping, craftsmen around the world have recreated Galileo’s telescope for museums and replicas are now sold for amateurs and collectors as well!"
+After a quick search on my mobile device, I discovered that "Thanks to Galileo’s careful record keeping, craftsmen worldwide have recreated Galileo’s telescope for museums, and replicas are now sold for amateurs and collectors as well!"

-"Absolutely, the replica we've seen the Griffith Observatory in Los Angeles is very authentic.
+"Absolutely, the replica we've seen at the Griffith Observatory in Los Angeles is authentic.
 This original has held up quite well, wouldn't you say," said Peridot.

 “How about an espresso?” said Peridot.

 Once seated, in my haste, I blurted out, “What about this American, this amateur art collector who contacted Monsieur Rossi?
-What about his involvement, should we not contact him as well?”
+What about his involvement?
+Should we not contact him either?”

-Peridot leaned back in his chair, with cup and saucer in hand he tipped his tiny cup, and smiled, “Yes, yes - patience my boy, the gem business is not transient.
+Peridot leaned back in his chair with a cup and saucer in hand.
+He tipped his tiny cup and smiled, “Yes, yes - patience, my boy; the gem business is not transient.
 We have the opportunity to examine rare and beautiful objects at our leisure.
-Time is on our side, let’s simply allow the events to unfold and enjoy this savory treat.
-Why, just moments ago, I’ve received an e-mail from a Mr. Richard Leyland.
+Time is on our side; let’s simply allow the events to unfold and enjoy this savory treat.
+Why, just moments ago, I received an e-mail from Mr. Richard Leyland.
 Seems our American friend has confirmed an early dinner”. . .

 Comments